gtsteffaniak/filebrowser/README.md

 > [!WARNING]
 > There is no stable version yet.
-> (planned for later this year after these are complete: multiple sources support, initial onboarding page, official automated docs website)
+> (planned after completion of multiple sources support, initial onboarding page, official automated docs website)

 FileBrowser Quantum is a fork of the file browser open-source project with the following changes: